 Have you determined if your special event and site meet the potential needs of persons with disabilities?
 If no, review the accessibility checklist below.

-Duke Disability Management System is here to help.
+Duke Access and Accommodation Services (formerly Disability Management System) is here to help.
 In addition to the suggestions and responses to Frequently Asked Questions outlined below, you can contact us for assistance or additional information.

 Accessible Entrance